p0358/bfdecrypt/README.md

 # bfdecrypt
-Utility to decrypt App Store apps on jailbroken iOS 12/13/14 (tested only on 13 though lol)
+Utility to decrypt App Store apps on jailbroken iOS 12/13/14/15 (tested only on 15 with palera1n and clang from ProcursusTeam)

 ## Decrypt App Store apps on Odyssey